 - A zippy cold soba noodle salad

 - Easy smashed white bean and crispy kale sandwiches

 - Refreshing summer zoodles with no-cook tomato sauce

-- 14 oz can chickpeas or white beans rinsed and drained
+- 14 oz can chickpeas well rinsed and drained

-- ½ cup jarred roasted red peppers or artichoke hearts drained and chopped
+- ½ cup jarred roasted red peppers (without garlic) drained and chopped

 - ½ cup kalamata olives chopped, or 1/4 cup capers